stevegrunwell/building-for-php-cli/slides.md

 ### Benefits of the CLI

-* Interact with your apps, no GUI required
+* <!-- .element: class="fragment" --> Interact with your apps, no GUI required
-* Great for setup/maintenance scripts
+* <!-- .element: class="fragment" --> Great for setup/maintenance scripts
-* Cron jobs & queues
+* <!-- .element: class="fragment" --> Cron jobs & queues

 Note: